kidozen/kido-sencha-tasks/Readme.md

 ### Building and running the sample

-*Install Sencha and Sencha Cmd 3.1.2
+* Install Sencha and Sencha Cmd 3.1.2

-*Install Apache Cordova.
+* Install Apache Cordova.
 In order to install it you can do:

 	npm install -g cordova

 Note: npm is the package manager of node.js.

-*Clone the solution in a local folder
+* Clone the solution in a local folder

 	git clone https://github.com/kidozen/kido-sencha-tasks

+* Initialize Cordova

+	sencha cordova init

-*Build and Run the application using following command.
+* Build and Run the application using following command.
 This will launch the sample application in your emulator or device

 	sencha app build -run native